neo4j-partners/azure-resource-manager-neo4j/marketplace/neo4j-enterprise-aks/VERY_SIMPLE_AKS.md

 - Storage class for Premium SSD
 - Log Analytics workspace

-**Application Layer (Helm):**
+**Application Layer (Helm - Per Official Neo4j Approach):**
-- StatefulSet for Neo4j cluster members
-- Headless service for cluster discovery
+- **Three separate Helm installations** (server-1, server-2, server-3)
+- Each installation creates:
+  - 1 StatefulSet with 1 pod (NOT replicas=3 in single installation)
-- LoadBalancer service for external access
+  - 1 headless service for that server
-- ServiceAccount for Kubernetes API access
+  - 1 ServiceAccount for Kubernetes API access
-- Role and RoleBinding for RBAC
+  - 1 Role and RoleBinding for RBAC
   - ConfigMaps for Neo4j configuration
   - Secrets for credentials
-- PersistentVolumeClaims for data storage
+  - 1 PersistentVolumeClaim for data storage
+- **One shared LoadBalancer service** for external access to all servers
+- Servers join cluster via shared `neo4j.name` parameter

 ### Service Discovery Architecture